Serotonin syndrome occurs when you take medications that cause high levels of the chemical serotonin to accumulate in your body.

 Excessive accumulation of serotonin in your body creates the symptoms of serotonin syndrome.

-Under normal circumstances, nerve cells in your brain and spinal cord (central nervous system) produce serotonin that helps regulate your attention, behavior and body temperature.
+Under normal circumstances, nerve cells in your brain and spinal cord produce serotonin that helps regulate your attention, behavior and body temperature.

 Other nerve cells in your body, primarily in your intestines, also produce serotonin.
-In these other areas, serotonin plays a role in regulating your digestive process, blood flow and breathing.
+Serotonin plays a role in regulating your digestive process, blood flow and breathing.

 Although it's possible that taking just one drug that increases serotonin levels can cause serotonin syndrome in susceptible individuals, this condition occurs most often when you combine certain medications.